AndreArsyan/cs-665-assignment-6/README.md

 By adding the shop and order detail into a Delivery Request, it ensures the driver to get the correct order and which restaurant to go.
 PublisherBase and SubscriberBase are used as an interface for the Observer Pattern backbone.

+## Refactoring Details
+- Simplify driver creation by using a collection and create the object with a loop.
+- Due to only contain static number of collection, change `Shop.orders` using a List instead of ArrayList.
+- Order creation using a static collection of List

 # Maven Commands